brainey421/badjgraph/README.md

 # BADJGraph

-A C implementation of computations on graphs in BADJ (binary adjacency list) format.
+BADJGraph is a C implementation of computations on graphs in BADJ (binary adjacency list) format.
-Includes tools to stream graphs from disk, perform the power iteration algorithm to compute PageRank, and the label propagation algorithm to identify connected components.
+It includes tools to stream graphs from disk, perform the power iteration algorithm to compute PageRank, and perform the label propagation algorithm to identify connected components.

 ## Example Usage